nippur72/PolymerTS/README.md

 @component("my-element")
 class MyElement extends polymer.Base
 {
-	@behavior(MyBehaviour)
+	@behavior(MyBehavior)
 	// ...
 }
 ```
-Note: a functionality similar to `@behaviour` can be also obtained by plain class inheritance
+Note: a functionality similar to `@behavior` can be also obtained by plain class inheritance
 or by the use of Mixins.

 # Writing elements only with code <a name="imperatively"></a>